sethduda/AdvancedSlingLoading/README.md

 **Features:**

+Ropes can no longer attach automatically!
+You need to either get out of your helicopter or have someone on the ground pick up your cargo ropes and attach them to an object.

 All players on board a helicopter are given a "ropes" action.
 This lets any player deploy, extend, shorten or release cargo ropes.

 Once cargo ropes are deployed, any player can go to the end of the rope and pick it up.